jbouligand/Scripts-for-GalalaxyDiagnostic-Paris-Saclay-Workflow/README.md

 Note : Python scripts are for python 2.7

-Author of these scripts : Christophe Habib, Bioinformaticien, email : christophe.habib@gmail.com
+Author of these scripts : Christophe Habib, Bioinformatician (2015-2018 in our lab - email : christophe.habib@gmail.com)